Difference in Differences

 Exercises

-1. The 46th President of the US rejoined the Paris Agreement in February 2021.
+1. The 46th president of the US rejoined the Paris Agreement on February 19, 2021.
 Repeat the difference in differences analysis for the day of his election victory.
 Note that you will also have to download new TRACE data.
 How did polluters’ yields react to this action?

-2. Based on the exercise on ratings in Chapter 4, include ratings as a control variable in the analysis above.
+2. Based on the exercise on ratings in TRACE and FISD, include ratings as a control variable in the analysis above.
 Do the results change?

 References